greggirwin/red-split/readme.md

 part of split: [gregg]
 separate:      []

-### Should predicates be treated by as group filters or delimiters?
+### Should predicates be treated as group filters or delimiters?

 group: [gregg]
 delim: [toomas]